-Based on the What Does it Mean’s lack of credibility alone, this report that Trump ordered an FBI raid on CDC headquarters should be dismissed.
-However, the story was quickly picked up by a range of conspiracy theorist blog sites and YouTube channels.
-One such YouTube video that cited the What Does it Mean racked up more than 100,000 views within 48 hours.
+Even though Thompson’s claims have been debunked, the blog’s “report” was quickly picked up by a range of conspiracy theorist blog sites and YouTube channels.
+One YouTube video citing the blog post racked up more than 100,000 views within 48 hours.
 However, these stories provide actually no proof that the FBI raided CDC headquarters — and there’s no reason to believe that happened.

 Trump himself has a history of pushing the debunked theory that vaccines cause autism:

 There have also been unfounded rumors that Trump’s son Barron is autistic and that the president blames mercury from childhood vaccines for that; that unsubstantiated speculation has also been turned into YouTube fodder.